JeffersonLab/DEMPgen/README.md

 The file Config.json contains all the configuration options.
 Use this as a template for other configuration files, which may be given as an argument to the event generator.

-## Ejectile calculation methods
+### Ejectile calculation methods

 - The EIC module of DEMPgen has two different calculation methods that may be used to calculate the ejectile properties.
 - These are referred to as the "Analytical" and "Solve" methods.
 Either can be used in a simulation run, just change the config file to switch between them.
-- In your config .json file, select between the two versions using the -"calc_method" argument, this can be set to Analytical or Solve, e.g.
+- In your config .json file, select between the two versions using the
+  - "calc_method" argument, this can be set to Analytical or Solve, e.g.
   		 - "calc_method": "Analytical",
 		 - OR
 		 - "calc_method": "Solve",